grant100/cybersecurity-struts2-send/README.md

 # Disclaimer

 *This is meant for educational, and research purposes only.
-I do not authorize or endorse any illegal or unethical use of this projects contents or information*
+I do not authorize or endorse any illegal or unethical use of this projects contents or information.*
 *Proof of concept command line emulator to deliver payloads for CVE-2017-5638*

 # Instructions